MichiganTech/LaTeX_MSPhDTemplate/README.md

 Refer to the [Guide to completing a graduate degree and preparing and submitting a dissertation, thesis, or report at Michigan Technological University](http://www.mtu.edu/gradschool/administration/academics/thesis-dissertation/pdfs/guide.pdf).

 DO NOT send your questions, comments and/or concerns about this template to the Graduate School.
-Instead, contact the author.
+[Google](http://google.com/) search often provides a quick and reliable answer.
+If all else fails, then contact the author.

 Author